Skip to main content

 What 'bad credit' means for Oregon business loans

-Most conventional Oregon lenders apply the SBA Small Business Scoring Service (SBSS) alongside owner FICO.
-SBSS scores range 0–300; the SBA preferred 7(a) threshold is typically 155+.
-Owner FICO below 620 and SBSS below 140 are standard sub-prime territory.
+Most conventional Oregon lenders still reference the SBA Small Business Scoring Service (SBSS) alongside owner FICO, though the SBA sunset its mandatory 155+ SBSS gating threshold for 7(a) Small Loans effective March 1, 2026 (SBA Procedural Notice 5000-875701) — lenders now set their own credit-scoring bar, commonly still in the 140–165 range.
+Owner FICO below 620 remains the standard sub-prime marker.
 Oregon's economy spans outdoor recreation and apparel (Nike, Columbia Sportswear, and dozens of supplier firms anchored in the Portland metro), craft food and beverage (the state leads the U.S. in breweries per capita), coastal fishing, and Willamette Valley agriculture including wine grapes, hazelnuts, and nursery crops.
 Credit events tied to outdoor retail cycle disruptions, craft beverage market contractions, or agricultural commodity swings are viewed differently by mission lenders than chronic financial distress.
 The SBA Office of Advocacy recognizes Oregon's rural coastal and agricultural communities as facing structurally limited conventional bank access — precisely the gap CDFIs are certified to bridge.

 Oregon CDFI partners that serve sub-prime borrowers